codefresh-io/k8s-blue-green-deployment/README.md

 | Health seconds | 5          | Time where both deployments will co-exist |
 | Namespace |     6           | Kubernetes namespace that will be used |

-Here is an example
+Here is an example:

 ```
 ./k8s-blue-green.sh myService myApp 73df943 true 30 my-namespace
 ```

-In order for the script to work your service and deployment should have a `version` tag that is used as a selector.
+In order for the script to work, your service and deployment should have a `version` label that is used as a selector.
-This is what the script is using in order to detect the current version and in order to deploy the next one.
+This is what the script is using to detect the current version and in order to deploy the next one.

-You can see examples of the tags with sample application
+You can see examples of the tags with the sample application:

 * [service](example/service.yml)
 * [deployment](example/deployment.yml)